 “You do not want to think you're smarter than your customers,” Florance said on CoStar’s strategy of building Homes.com as a platform for agents and consumers.

-- CoStar is a friend, not a foe, of the National Association of Realtors and MLSs, said Florance.
+- CoStar is a friend, not a foe of NAR and MLSs, said Florance.
 And it's creating value for agents.

 - Homes.com will differentiate itself in part by offering content that is "the most robust documenting and storytelling about all the communities in the U.S."